Big Swing Face (Bruce Hornsby album)

-Big Swing Face is the eighth album by American singer and pianist Bruce Hornsby.
+Big Swing Face is the seventh album by American singer and pianist Bruce Hornsby.
 It was Hornsby's first studio album with his touring band, the Noisemakers, and his last album for RCA Records.

 The album was Hornsby's most experimental effort to date; the only album on which Hornsby barely plays any piano, it relied heavily on post-electronica beats, drum loops, Pro Tools editing, and dense synthesizer arrangements.
 The album also boasts a "stream-of-consciousness wordplay" of lyrics that are in many ways more eccentric and humorous than previous work.

 The jazz fusion jam on "Cartoons & Candy" and the gesture towards Hornsby's jam band influence with Steve Kimock's extended guitar solo on "The Chill" highlighted some of the album's only familiar territory, and Hornsby cites the opening track, "Sticks and Stones," as his partial homage to Radiohead's "Everything in its Right Place."

 Big Swing Face received mixed reviews, ranging from "a new and improved Bruce Hornsby" to feeling as if "someone else is singing", to the album being called one of the "strangest records of 2002".
 The album received little promotion from RCA Records, and sold poorly.
 Hornsby left RCA shortly afterward.